"Protecting your investment" with

 Lotus spinner on a Panasports wheel.

 Lotus Elan Sprint.

 This three eared spinner is unique to the 60's Lotus Elans.

-After 60+ years of using a hammer to beat spinners on, this new tool protects any metal to metal contact by using leather liners.
-You'll never have to beat on your spinners with a hammer.
+After 70+ years of using a hammer to beat spinners on, this new tool protects any metal to metal contact by using leather liners.
+You'll never again have to beat on your spinners with a hammer.
 Just use a one inch socket and a breaker bar or by using a torque wrench, you'll know what torque was safely applied to secure your wheels.

 Many have suggested to add a storaage bag to keep the tool and socket together with the car and more have said I need to offer a wheel block to keep the front wheels from spinning while removing or tightening spinners.

 So I'm offering a complete knockoff spinner tool kit to include a knockoff tool, a stronger socket, a wheel wedge and a burlap bag to store all parts with the car.

 You can see how close the spinner is to the wheel.
 Hitting your spinners with a full hammer swing could easily chip your powder-coated wheels, mark your chrome spinners, glance off and hit a newly painted body.

 The leather is from Old English Saddle Leather tanned the old fashion way for durability and can be easily replaced.
 The leather is pre-torque to set the leather into the shape of our lotus spinners.
 Now comes in black.

 Just two pieces are used, a solid hex shaft is milled.
 The tool's shape is cut out of a steel plate and pressed into shape.